Charles Studd: China

+Studd was one of the "Cambridge Seven", a group of former Cambridge students who offered themselves to Hudson Taylor for missionary service at the China Inland Mission, leaving for there in February 1885.
 While in China, he married a fellow missionary Priscilla Livingstone Stewart in a ceremony performed by a Chinese pastor, and four daughters were born.
 Studd believed that God had given him daughters to educate the Chinese about the value of baby girls.

 America

 On returning to England he was invited to visit America where his brother Kynaston had recently arranged meetings which had led to the formation of the Student Volunteer Movement.
 Here, he also influenced John Mott.

 India

-Between 1900 and 1906, Studd was pastor of a church at Ootacamund in Southern India.
+Between 1900 and 1906, Studd was pastor of a church at Ootacamund in southern India.
 Although it was a different situation to the pioneer missionary work he had undertaken in China, his ministry was marked by numerous conversions amongst the British officials and the local community.